-Objections to the proposed electorates and boundaries are listed below.
+Objections and counter-objections to the proposed electorates and boundaries are listed below.

 Submissions may have been edited to remove contact information or other personal details, or to remove objectionable material.
 Submissions which only address issues the Representation Commission cannot consider have not been published.